 Story: One woman says her husband claims to be more committed to the marriage than she is

 (I'm grateful to this Christian woman for giving me permission to put her story in this blog post.
 And as always, I want to make it clear that sometimes it's the husband who is genuinely invested in making the marriage safe and loving, and not the wife.
 Sometimes a wife is the self-centered person who abuses or betrays her husband.
 I have several stories in Chap.
 9 and elsewhere in my book about men as victims of abuse or adultery.
 UPDATED to add that men sometimes show their investment in a little different way that women.
 See bottom of this post.)

-In her own words (she's replying to me):
+In her own words (she's replying to me, Gretchen Baskerville):

 Let's look at her story.